All 4 x 4 solutions of the quantum Yang-Baxter equation: R-matrices and Lax operators

 \section{R-matrices and Lax operators}

 The relation between solutions of the Yang--Baxter equation and integrable spin chains follows the path of the algebraic Bethe Ansatz.
 The key idea is to introduce a Lax operator $L$ which will be used to define a transfer matrix that encodes the family of conserved charges that define the integrable model.
 The $R$-matrix then describes the algebra between the components of the Lax via the so-called $RLL$-relations or fundamental commutation relations \eqref{eq:FCR}.
+This is a well-known result, see for instance \cite{Faddeev:1987ih,Faddeev:1996iy}.

 \begin{prop} Consider a Lax operator $L_{an}(u) :V \otimes V \rightarrow V \otimes V $ which satisfies the fundamental commutation relations